Khunu Leima

-Khunu Leima or Khunureima is the goddess of pigeons and doves in Sanamahism' the indigenous religion of Manipur.
+Khunu Leima (ꯈꯨꯅꯨꯔꯩꯃ) or Khunureima is the goddess of pigeons and doves in Sanamahism' the indigenous religion of Manipur.
 She is a sister of goddesses Nganu Leima and Shapi Leima.
 Legend says that all three sisters married the same mortal man.

 Description

 Khunu Leima is the ruler of all pigeons.
 At any time, she could summon all pigeons to any place she wishes.
 She is one of the daughters of the sky god Salailen.